monacoremo/postgrest-sessions-example/app.sql.md

     $$;

 comment on function api.login is
-    'Creates a new session and returns user data given valid credentials.';
+    'Creates a new session given valid credentials.';

 grant execute on function api.login to anonymous;